Chapter 19 – Erica's Gift

 Levitus stiffened.
 They stared at each other in defiance.

 "No!
 You can't take her!
 She is our guest of honor!"
 Matilda complained.
+She had taken a seat on the other side of the table with Roger.
+She stood partway out of her chair to voice her complaint.

 "Her vocal cords have been damaged and need to heal.
-We can tell by listening to her if she isn't quiet she could damage them permanently," Betty explained.
+We can tell by listening to her that if she isn't quiet she could damage them permanently," Betty explained.
 "It would be better to have her unconscious than speaking."

 "Erica," Marcus demanded, "Don't you dare refuse.
 You open your mouth for Betty.
 I will enjoy my dinner without enduring any of your quips.
 I am, in fact, looking forward to it.
 Take the medicine."